 The hornbill has traits that set it apart.
 Many species have a large casque on their upper bill.
 The strong, curved bill assists the hornbill in handling and consuming fruit.
 Their wings are built for flying in the canopy, and their loud calls help them communicate in dense forests.

 We also talk about their diet and life cycle.
 Hornbills mostly eat fruits, but also take insects and small vertebrates.
-They can live up to 20 years in the wild.
+In the wild, hornbills typically live 30–40 years, and some species may live even longer in captivity.
 They nest in tree holes, and females may be sealed in during incubation.
 Males and helpers bring food, a fascinating behaviour.

 Why do people ask, “Is the Majestic Hornbill a Gentle Warrior Guarding the Sacred Dreams of Our Living Forests?”